Skip to main content

 How callbacks work

-Callbacks involve two parts: a per-asset flag and faucet-level callback procedures.
+Callbacks involve two parts: a faucet-level capability flag and faucet-level callback procedures.

 Faucet callback procedures.
 A faucet registers callbacks by storing the procedure root (hash) of one if its public account procedures in a well-known storage slot.
 Two callbacks are supported: